sorgerlab/indra/doc/tutorials/gene_network.rst

 We now have a dictionary called `paper_contents` which stores the content for each PMID we looked up.
 While the abstracts are in plain text format, some content is sometimes returned as in different xml formats.
-To process xml from different sources, see e.g. the `INDRA Reach API <https://indra .readthedocs.io/en/latest/modules/sources/reach/index.html#indra.sources .reach.api.process_nxml_str>`_ or the `INDRA Elsevier API <https://indra .readthedocs.io/en/latest/modules/literature/index.html#module-indra .literature.elsevier_client>`_.
+To process xml from different sources, see e.g. the
+`INDRA Reach API <../modules/sources/reach/index.html#indra.sources.reach .api.process_nxml_str>`_ or the
+`INDRA Elsevier API <../modules/literature/index.html#module-indra .literature.elsevier_client>`_.

 Read the content of the publications